hujhax/austin-improv-wiki/Kenjutsu.md

 * [http://www.hideouttheatre.com/announcing-the-2014-season-and-schedule Initial show announcement] on the Hideout's web site.
 * [http://www.hideouttheatre.com/zen-and-the-art-of-improvising-kurosawa Hideout blog post about the show] by [[Kareem Badr]].
 * [http://www.austinchronicle.com/daily/arts/2014-03-28/kenjutsu-the-art-of-the-sword/ Interview with the directors] by [[Wayne Allen Brenner]] for *The Austin Chronicle*.
+* [http://www.earwolf.com/episode/improvised-samurai-stories] Discussion of the show on the Yo, Is This Racist? podcast 04/18/14
+* [http://earwolf.com/episode/left-wing-racism] Further discussion of the show on the Yo, Is This Racist? podcast 02/05/15

 [[Category/Shows|Category:Shows]]
 [[Category/The Hideout Theatre|Category:The Hideout Theatre]]